 The map presented in Figure 4.11 below shows the mean walking distance to a health centre by district.
-The mean walking distance to a health centre in Kayonza district is 64.2 minutes and 46% of households walk for under an hour on average to reach a health centre.
+The mean walking distance to a health centre in Muhanga district is 72 minutes and more than a third (38%) of households walk at least one hour on average to reach a health centre.